Around 46% of car users with a Child or Baby on board sign don’t remove them when their child isn’t in the vehicle.

 How to ‘charge’ your sign with light

-The sign will stay illuminated in the dark for up to 8 hours before it will need ‘re-charging’ with light again.
-You will know when you need to ‘re-charge’ the sign if it hasn’t had any light on it for a while, as the ‘glow’ will start to fade.
+You will know when you need to re-charge the sign with light as the ‘glow’ will start to fade.

 Best location to fix your sign in your rear car window